 3 Major Kinds of Counter Tops

 Like Granite, Marble is a naturally occurring stone.
-Many folks are familiar with Marble being used by the ancient Greeks and Romans for their beautiful life like sculptures.
+Many folks are familiar with Marble being used by the ancient Greeks and Romans for their beautiful life-like sculptures.
 Marble is also a favorite in Cathedrals and other religious structures.
-The look and feel of Marble is smoother and more elegant and simple than Granite.
+The look and feel of Marble are smoother and more elegant and simple than Granite.
 Pure Marble will appear white with no hints of any other color.
 If there is color, the Marble may have impurities within it, but it bestows a faint color hue of blue, grey, pink, yellow, or black that some prefer instead.
 Marble is somewhat translucent, allowing the individual to get a perception of depth from looking into the stone.
 However, Marble is much more fragile than Granite and will show cut marks and scratches from misuse.
-If Marble doesn’t show scratch marks, it may have man made qualities about it, making it non-natural.
+If Marble doesn’t show scratch marks, it may have man-made qualities about it, making it non-natural.

-Last, but certainly not least, Quartz counter tops have a certain charm that people find attractive despite being entirely man made.
+Last, but certainly not least, Quartz countertops have a certain charm that people find attractive despite being entirely man-made.
 The appeal of a Quartz top lies in its customization, uniformity, and sometimes simplicity.
 Quartz tops do not have differing patterns, as they are made in the same manner, and look almost identical to one another at times.
 With technology expanding, Quartz Tops are slowly becoming harder to identify with patterns imitating Granite and Marble available.
-With Marble and Granite its more of Nature’s beauty to behold, while Quartz offers you a more stylized “have it look your way” appeal.
+With Marble and Granite, it’s more of Nature’s beauty to behold, while Quartz offers you a more stylized “have it look your way” appeal.

 Are you interested in learning more?
 Contact us if you have any questions!
 We would be delighted to assist in any way we can.